-Click on individual classes for more information.
+Scroll down to see descriptions of our classes.
+Click on individual classes for more information about that class.
 All classes are booked directly with the teacher concerned.
 Please call them or use the contact form on their class pages.

 What’s the difference between the classes and which is right for me?